EbonJaeger/soltools/README.md

 - Remove all packages from the local solbuild repo.
 - Copy eopkg files to the default local repo and re-index the repo.
 - Initialize a new package repo
-- Clone an existing package repo

 ## Installation

-To install or update to the latest version, run `go get github.com/EbonJaeger/soltools/cmd/soltools`
+To install, clone the repository and run `cargo build`.
+Or grab the latest release from the [Releases](https://github.com/EbonJaeger/soltools/releases) page.

 ## Usage

-`soltools subcommand ARGS`
+`soltools [COMMAND] [ARGS]`

-Running just `soltools` will print the usage information.
+Running `soltools help` will print the usage information.

 ## License